Magoli1/carla-pre-crash-scenario-generator/README.md

 ```

 ##### Actor
 The Actor plugin can be used for any kind of actor like vehicles or walkers.
 In the default case, the actor plugin is configured to generate *ego_vehicle* tags with vehicles from the blueprint library.
 When supplying the ``per_scenario`` attribute, you can multiply the aready created scenarios from the former pipeline steps.
 It is also possible to supply the ``tag`` name that the plugin writes into the xml, eg. if you would like to use ``other_actor`` as a tag.
 You can also change the type of actor, that is used for the *model* attribute, by changing the ``type``.
 To position the actors, you can configure the ``positioning`` for *junctions* and/or *streets*.
+To specify that only four wheelers should be selected as actor models, the attribute ``four_wheelers_only`` can be set to ``True``.
+If a string is given as the value for the ``model`` attribute, it is always selected as the actor model (``four_wheelers_only`` will be ignored in this case).
 ```yaml
 - Actor:
     per_scenario: 5 # optional, default 1